ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 With that many great players, such as [mrekk](https://osu.ppy.sh/users/7562902), [Utami](https://osu.ppy.sh/users/7512553), [RyuK](https://osu.ppy.sh/users/6304246) and many others, this tournament was incredible!
 The competition's spirit was mixed with the entertaining cast and gimmicks of [BTMC](https://osu.ppy.sh/users/3171691) and the result was epic!

-In terms of epic, we were served with the finals : [mrekk](https://osu.ppy.sh/users/7562902) vs [Utami](https://osu.ppy.sh/users/7512553)!
+In terms of epic, we were served with the finals: [mrekk](https://osu.ppy.sh/users/7562902) vs [Utami](https://osu.ppy.sh/users/7512553)!
 Despite mrekk's defeat against Utami, his performances were impressive, along with Utami's.
 His first rank on the leaderboard is indeed his throne.

 A best-of from this match was made on the BTMC channel, with exclusive interviews of the players, by BTMC (what a surprise, ahah) and Happystick, the casters of this amazing show!
 You can find it [here](https://www.youtube.com/watch?v=Y7LqBZL)!